brunomaga/brunomaga.github.io/_posts/2019-12-01-Variational-Inference-GMM.md

 \end{align}
 $$

 However, this provides the factorization or the template of the computation, but not the final form (i.e. application to a specific distribution family) of the optimal $q_j$.
 The form we choose influences the complexity or *easiness* of the coordinate update $q^{\star}(z_j)$.
-As a side note, this formulation can be seen as a Message Passing algorthm, widely used in Graphical Models (see [John Winn's MBML book]({{ site.resources_permalink }})), and this has enabled the design of large-scale models.

 ### Multivariate Gaussian Mixture Models